Disce-et-facere/embedded-inlamning4/README.md

   So how it works is:<br>

-  First, Insted of connecting all buttons to ground we connect all of them to the interupt pin.<br>
+  First, Instead of connecting all buttons to ground we connect all of them to the interupt pin.<br>

   Second, Change interupt mode from CHANGE to FALLING.<br>